-- Do you want to manage your comments with a third party tool?
+- Do you want to manage your comments with a third-party tool?
 You can use Disqus.
 We do here on the blog!

 - You want to measure the number of people who visit your site?
 You can add Google Analytics to it using a plugin.

 These little tools solve most problems without having to touch the underlying code.
 You just literally “plug in” those tools to your WordPress.
-Once you learn web development you also can add themes and plugins yourself!
-You don’t have to though.
+Once you learn web development, you also can add themes and plugins yourself!
+You don’t have to, though.

-WordPress works without coding skills and you can even add advanced functionality without being a geek either!
-That makes WP the perhaps most powerful online publishing tool out there.
+WordPress works without coding skills, and you can even add advanced functionality without being a geek either!
+That makes WP perhaps the most powerful online publishing tool out there.

 We simplified the publishing process with WordPress even more.
 When using EasyWP you do not need to take care of all the geeky tasks anymore.
 Installation and backups for instance are no hassle by now.